 When you follow common password rules, you use reasonable lengthy passwords, don't use passwords that are exposed in data breaches, and use a different password for each service.

-If you are using a lot of services on the web, this results in a lot of different passwords.
+If you are using many services on the web, this results in a lot of different passwords.
 You then have either a good memory or use a password manager to store all these passwords.
 Then you only have to remember one good password to open the password manager.

-There are different approaches how you can use a password manager.
-For instance, you can install a tool like KeePass that stores the passwords encrypted in a file local on your computer.
+There are different approaches to how you can use a password manager.
+For instance, you can install a tool like KeePass that stores the passwords encrypted in a file locally on your computer.
 Another popular solution is to use an online password manager, like 1password, LastPass and Bitwarden.
-These services not only provide access to the passwords over a web interface they also provide clients for mobile and desktop devices.
+These services not only provide access to the passwords over a web interface; they also provide clients for mobile and desktop devices.
 These services and clients take of synchronizing the data between the different devices.

 What Bitwarden sets it apart from the rest of these services is the fact that the source code is publicly hosted on GitHub, and you may install Bitwarden on your own server.

 Hosting Bitwarden on your own server is free, and you can register as many users as you want.
 But there are premium features that you need to pay for if you want to use them, even when you self-host Bitwarden.
 Also, if you want to utilize the sharing feature, you have to buy a license.

 Check out this page for more information: https://bitwarden.com/help/licensing-on-premise/

 Before you start a self-hosted installation, check the system requirements.

 Bitwarden runs in Docker containers.
 Therefore you can install Bitwarden on any operating system that supports Docker.

 In this tutorial, I'm going to install Bitwarden on a VPS.
 The server I use for this tutorial is running a plain Ubuntu 18.04 with just an SSH server installed.
 I configured the server according to my tutorial about setting up a VPS.

 For this demo installation, I use the domain